Agreement Without Court

 It is important to know what the main assets are worth.
 It is often the most important issue impacting what each person receives.

-It is important that valuations are obtained correctly, to avoid additional complications.
+Valuations need to be obtained correctly, to avoid additional complications.

 STEP 3